Frolov-Andrey2405/WikiBot/README.md

 You can customize the bot's messages, behavior, and error handling by modifying the `bot.py` script.
 The provided XML configuration (`config.xml`) contains messages and error templates that the bot uses.
 You can adjust these templates to suit your preferences.

-**Note:** The Wikipedia Search Bot is designed for educational and personal use.
+**Note:** The WikiBot is designed for educational and personal use.
 Make sure to follow Telegram's [bot guidelines](https://core.telegram.org/bots) and Wikipedia's [API terms of use](https://en.wikipedia.org/wiki/Wikipedia:Creating_a_bot#API_terms_of_use) when using the bot.

-Enjoy searching and learning with the Wikipedia Search Bot!
+Enjoy searching and learning with the WikiBot!

 **Disclaimer:** This bot relies on external libraries and APIs, and its functionality may be affected by updates to these libraries and APIs.